Why Political Science @ Memorial?

-Why Political Science @ Memorial?

-    Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Political Science website for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.